 Grass is Greener Syndrome is a really tough and paralyzing cycle for many people who struggle with this issue.
 It can make people feel that they are never fully settled in life, repeatedly experiencing urges to find the better thing they are missing out on, leading to a pattern of changing relationships, careers, where to live, or otherwise.
 While there can be a period of satisfaction and gratification on the heels of the most recent change, these feelings tend to wear off as time passes, thus restarting the cycle.

-In my therapy and coaching practice, grass is greener syndrome and difficulty with settling down is an issue I’ve helped many people through over time.
+In my practice, grass is greener syndrome and difficulty with settling down is an issue I’ve helped many people through over time.
 While the grass is greener issue is multi-faceted, frequent nostalgic and euphoric memories are significant contributors to exacerbating this issue.
-These memories tend to create an idealization where nothing short of these perfect images is good enough.
+These memories tend to create an idealization where nothing short of these perfect images in one’s mind is good enough to really feel fulfilling.

 Perfect Images, Perfect Feelings